sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/languages/go_errors.md

 This function should be preferred when comparing an error value with an _error struct_ that may tag additional data (e.g., a failed opcode or the identifier of a missing object).

-Note that using the `Is` function here will fail to match any error that does not produce the exact same error text.
-In the example above, if the struct's state is used in the error output, `Is` will only match error values where the value of the `ID` field is the zero value.
+Note that using the `Is` function here will fail to match any error that does not have equivalent fields.
+In the example above, `Is` will only match error values where the value of the `ID` field is the zero value.

 #### Use of `errors.As`